sauerbraten/waiter/README.md

 - [`internal/net/enet`](internal/net/enet)
 - [`internal/masterserver`](internal/masterserver)

 In [`cmd/genauth`](cmd/genauth), there is a command to generate auth keys for users.
-This server uses a different representation for public keys, so the output of `/genauthkey` in the vanilla client will be useless.
+While you can use auth keys generated with Sauerbraten's `/genauthkey` command, `genauth` provides better output (`auth.cfg` line for the player, JSON object for this server's `users.json` file).

 ## Why?